Train The Trainer

 - Days one and two: Experience our Mental Health First Aid workshop training first, as delivered by our consultants

-- Days three and four: In depth training in the principles of Mental Health and Wellbeing, and how the Human Mind really works.
+- Days three and four: In-depth training in the principles of Mental Health and Wellbeing, and how the Human Mind really works.
 This is the same training that we give our own consultants

 - Day five: Participants deliver a short section of the Mental Health First Aid course, and get peer to peer feedback, as well as having a personal mentoring session with one of our senior consultants

 After the training, participants are required to deliver at least one training course under the supervision of our consultants, to ensure that they have reached the required level of competency.
-We also recommend that a refresher course is attended annually to keep your trainers up to date and their skills well honed.
+We also recommend that a refresher course is attended annually to keep your trainers up to date and their skills well-honed.

 Measuring the impact of the Train the Trainer programme

-To measure the impact and effectiveness of training programme we recommend identifying some KPI's to ensure you, and the budget holders, are happy with the outcome and return on investment.
+To measure the impact and effectiveness of the training programme we recommend identifying some KPI's to ensure you, and the budget holders, are happy with the outcome and return on investment.
 For example:

 - The number of employees accessing EAP or other assistance available.